avinashkranjan/Amazing-Python-Scripts/Unzip file/Readme.md

 ## Unzip File Functionalities : 🚀

-- First upload the stocks dataset
-- Then enter the number of days for comparison and also the number of times the volume should increase
+- Upload the zip file which is to be unzipped
-- Then the script will return the stocks of the choice entered by user
+- Then the script will return all the unzipped files into the Unzip files folder

 ## Unzip File Instructions: 👨🏻‍💻